totorogendut/alphabet-wizard-aws-hackaton/README.md

 # Alphabet WiZard

-Alphabet Wizard is a web-based typing game that rely entirely on DOM elements to render the game.
+Alphabet Wizard is a text-based typing, turn-based game that rely entirely on DOM elements to render the game.
 It uses Svelte 5's Runes as its primary reactivity system to manage complex states and interactions.

 [demo](https://alphabet-wizard.pages.dev)